soloischilling/Dumb-CS2-Configs/README.md

 ## Download/Installing:

 ### 1. Download the config as a ZIP:
-Near the top right of the page it should say "Download ZIP", click it.
-If it asks, confirm the download, and send it to your "Downloads" folder.
+On the webpage there should be a button that says "Code", click it.
+In the "Code" dropdown menu, it should say "Download ZIP", click it.
+If necessary confirm the download, and send it to your "Downloads" folder.

 _(The file path should be_ `C:\Users\USERNAME\Downloads` _or something similar.)_